 If you offer services, how will trainers, educators, consultants, and sales personnel get to customers and clients?
 You will need a licensed distributor or pharmacy to ship on your behalf if you offer a product that's governed by state or federal law such as medications or prescription medical supplies,

 How will you reach consumers?
 It is a crucial consideration because your business will fail without them.
 It's something investors will be keen to know.

 Go beyond simple advertising plans, although this is important, too.
 Exactly what type of advertising campaign do you plan to launch?
 Will you lean more heavily on print media or other options and what consumers will you target?
 Explain why they would want to buy from you rather than any of your competitors.

 The Physical Location of Your Business

 Where you run your business will have an effect on your success.
-If you're starting out in a home-based office, determine when and if you'll need a “brick and mortar” office at some point in the future—office space outside your home.
-Will you eventually need warehouse facilities, your own factory, or your own trucking facility?
+If you're starting in a home-based office, determine when and if you'll need a “brick and mortar” office at some point in the future—office space outside your home.
+Will you eventually need warehouse facilities, your factory, or your trucking facility?
 Will you require a retail storefront or any other purchased or rented facilities to conduct your business?